joshweir/CKEditorCite/README.md

 ## Installation

-1. Clone this repo and run `demo/demo.html`; or
+Clone this repo and run `demo/demo.html`; or

-2. Copy the `ckeditor/plugins/cite` directory to your ckeditor plugins folder, add `cite` to the `config.plugins` variable in `ckeditor/config.js`.
+Copy the `ckeditor/plugins/cite` directory to your ckeditor plugins folder, add `cite` to the `config.plugins` variable in `ckeditor/config.js`.
+Add the following to `ckeditor/config.js`:

+    config.plugins = 'dialogui,dialog,basicstyles,entities,wysiwygarea,fakeobjects,lineutils,widget,menu,contextmenu,floatpanel,panel,undo,cite';`
+	config.extraAllowedContent = 'div h1 h2 h3 sup cite section b i strong span[data-*](*){*}';`

-3. The Cite Plugin uses custom styles found in `styles/plugin.css`.
+The Cite Plugin uses custom styles found in `styles/plugin.css`.
 These styles are automatically loaded when using the traditional iframe-based CKEditor.
 However, if you are using Inline mode, you need to add this stylesheet to the `<head>` section of any html pages that use the Inline editor.

-4. Add the following to `ckeditor/config.js`:

-    `config.plugins = 'dialogui,dialog,basicstyles,entities,wysiwygarea,fakeobjects,lineutils,widget,menu,contextmenu,floatpanel,panel,undo,cite';`
-	`config.extraAllowedContent = 'div h1 h2 h3 sup cite section b i strong span[data-*](*){*}';`